tensorflow/tensorflow/g3doc/Canonicalization.md

 *   Elimination of operations that have no side effects and have no uses.

 *   Constant folding - e.g. "(addi 1, 2)" to "3".
-Constand folding hooks are
+Constant folding hooks are
     specified by operations.

 *   Move constant operands to commutative binary operators to the right side -